 A History of Memphis’ Most Maligned Street “The past is never dead.
 It’s not even past.”
 William Faulkner’s famous line, from his 1951 novel Requiem…View More Union Avenue Anthology.
 Part I, The Plan of Memphis: 1783-1827

 A History of Memphis’ Most Maligned Street INTRODUCTION Union Avenue.
 The very name strikes shudders and grumblings among drivers, pedestrians and business owners alike.
 Today’s…View More Union Avenue Anthology.
-Introduction: Whatever Happened to Union Avenue?
+Introduction: Where have you gone, Union Avenue?

 Your correspondent experiences despair and discovers hope which he shares with Colonel John McLeod Keating, managing editor of the Memphis Daily Appeal during the 1878…View More Dateline: Memphis April 15, 2020